yiskw713/yiskw713/README.md

 <br>
 <br>

-* 👨‍💻 I'm a first-year PhD candidate, majoring in Computer Vision and Machine Learning.
+* 👨‍💻 I'm a third-year PhD candidate, majoring in Computer Vision and Machine Learning.
 * 🧪 My research topic is about human action recognition.
 * 😎 I'm curious about everything and I'm currently learning Rust language.
 * 🎒 I love traveling all over the world.
 I've been to over 25 countries and landed on the seven continents so far.